kosli-dev/secure-sdlc-process-template/content/docs/process/ssdlc/runtime/service_ownership.md

 ---
-title: Change Logs
+title: Service ownership
-weight: 10
+weight: 40
+tldr: All services running in our environments have registered ownership
 ---
 # {{% param "title" %}}
 {{< area_head >}}